raharjaliu/microtrench-chemotherapeutic-vision/README.md

 - - out-focus/
 - - - seq0003xyPPc1.tif # time-lapse file (raw file)
 - - - out/
-- - - - stacks/ # output of time-lapse preprocessing (see Section III)
+- - - - stacks/ # output of time-lapse preprocessing (see Section IV)
-- - - - - out-focus_corrected.tif # output of cell recognition and tracking (see Section XX)
+- - - - - out-focus_corrected.tif # output of cell recognition and tracking (see Section VI)
-- - - - tracks/ # output of cell recognition and tracking (see Section XX)
+- - - - tracks/ # output of cell recognition and tracking (see Section VI)
 ```

 Depending on the treatment, further structure has to look like following for Vincristine: